ChalanaN/scrollAnimation.js/README.md

 ## How to use?

-Tsage of scrollAnimation.js is very simple.
+Usage of scrollAnimation.js is very simple.
 It's usage is different depending on what benifit you get from this.

 ### Usage for adding the `after` class to an element